A heuristic algorithm using tree decompositions for the maximum happy vertices problem: Abstract

 \section{Abstract}

-We propose a new heuristic algorithm for the Maximum Happy Vertices problem, using tree decompositions.
+We propose a new methodology to develop heuristic algorithms using tree decompositions.
 Traditionally, such algorithms construct an optimal solution of the given problem instance through a dynamic programming approach.
-We modify this procedure by integrating a parameter $W$ that dictates the number of dynamic programming states to consider.
+We modify this procedure by introducing a parameter $W$ that dictates the number of dynamic programming states to consider.
 We drop the exactness guarantee in favour of a shorter running time.
 However, if $W$ is large enough such that all valid states are considered, our heuristic algorithm proves optimality of the constructed solution.
-Our algorithm more efficiently constructs an optimal solution for the Maximum Happy Vertices problem than the exact algorithm for graphs of bounded treewidth.
+In particular, we implement a heuristic algorithm for the Maximum Happy Vertices problem using this approach.
+Our algorithm more efficiently constructs optimal solutions compared to the exact algorithm for graphs of bounded treewidth.
 Furthermore, our algorithm constructs higher quality solutions than state-of-the-art heuristic algorithms Greedy-MHV and Growth-MHV for instances of which at least 40\% of the vertices are initially coloured, at the cost of a larger running time.